 Tapping into the community

-Canada Day in Hantsport has been a staple in the Annapolis Valley for decades, providing a huge economic to the surrounding community.
+Canada Day in Hantsport has been a staple in the Annapolis Valley for decades, providing a huge economic boost to the surrounding community.

 Ben Johnson, a vice president in the HMCC’s board of directors, doesn’t get to sit around during Hantsport’s biggest day - he’s in the thick of it as well: finding garbage bags, running around finding people for certain tasks and welcoming the children’s parade to Churchill House during the opening ceremonies.